Andrey Belozersky: Nucleic acids investigation

 In a paper published in 1957 in Russian, and in 1958 in English, A. N. Belozersky and his student A. S. Spirin discovered an inconsistency between the composition of DNA and ribosomal RNA.
-They noticed with a wide range of DNA changes, the composition of RNA varies little from species to species.
+They noticed that, with a wide range of DNA changes, the composition of RNA varies little from species to species.
 At the same time, the composition of proteins also varies greatly from species to species.
 Soviet scientists have proved that the DNA-RNA-protein biosynthesis scheme requires that all elements be in a certain composite correspondence.
-This conclusion led to the destruction of the old scheme of this process.
+This conclusion led to the destruction for the old scheme of this process.
 F. Crick wrote about the article by Belozersky and Spirin:

 “The phase of confusion was started by an article by Belozersky and Spirin in 1958.
 The data they provided showed that our ideas on a number of important points were too simplistic.”